rossrochford/make-it-so/README.md

         response_dict = type(resp).to_dict(resp)
         provider_id = self_link

-        return success, provider_id, response_dict
+        return success, provider_id, response_dict   # a 3-item tuple is expected

 ```

 Here we fetch the ResourceModel and pass the relevant fields to the API client.

-Notice the 'extra' Pydantic fields are referenced with an 'x', the 'x' object is an AttrDict populated with any related (ForeignKey) objects.
+Notice the 'x' attribute, this returns an AttrDict populated with data from the Pydantic model along with any related (ForeignKey) ResourceModels.

 `create_resource()` will be executed within an `ensure_exists` Transition.
 This is scheduled only when a Resource's dependencies (here: `instance.x.network`) are ready and healthy.